Jose-JPan/C-tutorials/Book-C/OOC/PREFACE.md

     seven we build a small preprocessor to create the boilerplate required.
-It looks like yet another new object-oriented dialect language (yanoodi perhaps?) but it should not be viewed as such -- it gets the dull parts out of the way and lets us concentrate on the creative aspects of problem solving with better techniques.
+It looks like yet another new object-oriented dialect language (yanoodi perhaps?) but it should not be viewed as such -- it gets the dull parts out of the way and lets us concentrate on the creative aspects of problem solving with better techniques. ooc (sorry) is pliable: we have made it, we understand it and can change it, and it writes the ANSI-C code just like we would.

+## Refining Technology
+    The following chapters refine our technology.
+In chapter eight we add dynamic type